-This incarnation of our relationship lasted a year before Chelsea left for the last time – moving to a different country in the process.
+This incarnation of our relationship lasted a year before Amy left for the last time – moving to a different country in the process.

 By this point, my determination was wavering and our friends were telling us to move on and find an easier relationship.

 “Come on Bruce, 3 breakups?
 Find someone who wants to be with you…”, they told me, concerned that I was codependent and stuck.

 On the other hand, Amy’s family were telling her that love should not be this hard and that they didn’t think we were a good match.